Biggest remaining need for all 32 NFL teams

 Biggest need: Middle linebacker

 The Raiders have been balanced thus far in free agency, with five of their announced 12 signings coming on offense, five on defense and two on special teams.
 Still, there is a Black Hole (pun intended) at middle linebacker.
 Sure, signee Tahir Whitehead could play the Mike, as he did before moving to the outside in Detroit last year.
-But NaVorro Bowman being re-signed makes the most sense, and allows Whitehead to stay outside and Bruce Irvin to pin his ears back and rush the quarterback, as Jon Gruden said he'd like to see Irvin do.
-Bowman solidified the defense after coming over in October so imagine how much more locked in he would be with a full offseason with new defensive coordinator Paul Guenther. -- Paul Gutierrez
+But re-signing NaVorro Bowman would make the most sense, and allow Whitehead to stay outside and Bruce Irvin to pin his ears back and rush the quarterback, as Jon Gruden said he'd like to see Irvin do.
+Bowman solidified the defense after coming over in October, so imagine how much more locked in he would be with a full offseason with new defensive coordinator Paul Guenther. -- Paul Gutierrez

 NFC EAST